 This rush of oxytocin also causes a satisfying, relaxing, and even pleasurable experience—those same sensations that connect this little hormone to love and sensuality.

 But it’s worth remembering that oxytocin is an important player in female reproduction, being released in large amounts during childbirth and breastfeeding.

 And the beauty of oxytocin and prolactin is the sense of calm and ease they stimulate in mom—and the bonding with baby they encourage.

 Is it common to orgasm while breastfeeding?

-Well, the science is in (and has been for decades): orgasms and breastfeeding have a complicated relationship.
+So, the science is in (and has been for decades): orgasms and breastfeeding have a complicated relationship.

 Put this all together, add some physical nipple stimulation to the mix, and the potential for experiencing an orgasm from breastfeeding is most certainly there.